rory-bedford/antelop-docs/docs/source/python/analysis.rst

 """"""""
 This first function simply greets all users.
 It is a minimal example of how to write a function.
 The results were shown above::

-    from antelope import antelope_analysis
+    from antelop import antelop_analysis

-    @antelope_analysis
+    @antelop_analysis
     class Greeting:
         """
-        This is Antelope's hello world function.
+        This is Antelop's hello world function.
         """

         name = 'greeting'